 - Open WebGL version for websites (comming soon)

 There are currently two different types of maps in the app: with and without the water of the oceans.
 The map with water is currently available in two variants: with and without national borders.
 All maps are available in the lowest resolution (2K = 2048 x 1024 pixels) free of charge.
 For the higher-resolution maps in 4K (4096 x 2048 pixels) and 8K (8192 x 4096 pixels), the corresponding maps can be purchased in the app.

 TileMode: ASTER3 elevation data

 Since version 0.5, NASA's SRTM3 elevation model has been integrated into the app (photos above).
 Since this data source is no longer available, we changed the app in August 2019 to the ASTER3 elevation model which has just been published by NASA / METI.
-The integration of the elevation data is currently still running, the current status can be seen here.
+The full integration of the elevation data has been completed in version 0.6.0.